-Sofia Jokl has been competing in Japanese Ju-Jitsu, competing in the Duo-System at European and World level.
+Sofia Jokl is an experienced competitor in Japanese Ju-Jitsu, competing in the Duo-System at European and World level.

 The Duo system involves pairs of competitors demonstrating self defence against attacks randomly called by a referee.
-Speed, realism, control and power are among the qualities judged, and it is known as a spectacular form of ju-Jitsu with technical preparation and athleticism key to success.
+Speed, realism, control and power are among the qualities judged.
+It is known as a spectacular form of Ju-Jitsu with technical preparation and athleticism key to success.